tashmet/tashmet/README.md

 # Ziqquratu

-This is the Ziqqurat mono-repo, containing code, tests and documentation for the Ziqquratu publishing framework.
+This is the Ziqquratu mono-repo, containing code, tests and documentation for the Ziqquratu publishing framework.
 To get started head over to the [user documentation](https://ziqquratu.gitbook.io/).

 ## Introduction